Shanty Bass Logo

 Dislikes: Outdoor swimming pools, Falmouth RFC wins

-About: Melody man and occasional lead Tommy was part of Sing Choir before joining Shanty Bass.
-Likes to think of himself as Cornwall’s answer to Pedro Pascal - but with bigger arms and less hair.
-His playing career saw him try out a number of positions across the pack and back line and he was once asked if he’d like to try out as a linesman instead.
-Always raises standards, particularly in the post-match showers.
-Listen out for him leading tracks such as ‘Rosabella’ and ‘Mingulay Boat Song’.
+Melody man and occasional lead, Tommy, was part of Sing Choir before joining Shanty Bass.
+He likes to think of himself as Cornwall’s answer to Pedro Pascal, but with bigger arms and less hair.
+His playing career saw him try out a number of positions across the pack and back line, and he was once asked if he’d like to try out as a linesman instead.

 Likes: Shirtless photos, head-first tackling